Survey finds that 1 in 2 managers will leave their company in the next year!

 - Create and foster a healthy working environment – presumably, this refers to the culture of the company, and its approach to work-life balance

 - Ensure managers are included in the decision-making process – strong communication is key here as well as sufficient agency over their domain

-- Provide ample training and development opportunities – yes, even top managers value training and will leave if they feel like they are no longer learning and growing
+- Provide ample training and development opportunities, such as project management courses – yes, even top managers value training and will leave if they feel like they are no longer learning and growing

 How does your organization approach these factors?
 Do you feel at-risk of your top managers leaving, or confident that you’re in a good position?